Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 ```

-After sending the script, if you look into the memory you can see how the characters from 0x01 to 0x09 are displayed correctly.
+After executing the script, if you look into the memory you can see how the characters from 0x01 to 0x09 are displayed correctly.
 However, after 0x09 all the following characters are broken:

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2019-27-02-Basic-Buffer-Overflow/badchar_0a.png)